ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 A LONGCTS_RTM packet, like any REQ packet, consists of 3 parts:
 LONGCTS RTM mandatory header, REQ optional header, and application data.
+A LONGCTS_RTM packet sent as part of the read nack protcol (Section 4.7) does not contain any application data.

 The format of the LONGCTS_RTM mandatory header is listed in table 3.5: